Frequently Asked Questions

 - Protecting Nature.
 We work to protect biodiversity in all its forms, from great global forests and oceans, to mighty rivers and lands.
 We aim to safeguard and restore the essential ecosystems for a healthy planet and all who call it home.

 - Living Sustainably.
-Overproduction and overconsumption is totally unsustainable.
-We are pushing to reduce overconsumption, sustainably farmed agriculture and reducing the amount of chemicals in today’s products and manufacturing processes.
+Overproduction and overconsumption are unsustainable.
+We advocate for sustainable production and agriculture and the reduction the number of chemicals in today’s products and manufacturing processes.

 How do Greenpeace campaigns work?